 Celery is a surprisingly good vegetable for roasting and tastes delicious cooked with pancetta, shallots, white wine vinegar and herbs.

-Equipment: You will also need a double thickness of greaseproof paper, 38x60cm/15x24in in when folded and a large solid baking sheet.
+Equipment and preparation: you will need a double thickness of greaseproof paper, 38x60cm/15x24in in when folded and a large solid baking tray.

 Preheat the oven to 240C/475F/Gas 9.

 Begin by removing the tough outer layers of the celery, then pare the outside of the root off, but leave it attached.
 Now cut across the celery about 9cm/3½in from the base.
 Stand the lower half upright and cut vertically through the centre.
 Then cut each half into 4 to make 8 pieces, keeping them attached to the root.
 Save a couple of nice leaves (preferably attached to a small stem) and trim the top pieces of celery to a similar length to the base, cutting off any really tough and stringy edges.
 Now wash all the pieces and dry them on kitchen paper.